dwalizer/blog/content/blog/wonderwitch-scrolling/index.md

 ```

 In truth, I don't know if this is necessary, but for our purposes, it does clear the screen below what
-we're seeking.
+we're seeing.
 And that's it!
 As always, this code is available on [Github](https://github.com/dwalizer/wonderwitch/tree/master/scroll_screen).